Seed Starting 101 - Easy Steps to Seed Germination

 Using Speedling trays, with their built-in insulation, means you don’t need a heating mat but can simply put the trays in a warm place (like the top of the refrigerator).

 Heating mats will help with all other containers—including soil blocks, which are set onto undivided trays.
-Most plants germinate best in a temperature range of 65F to 75F.
-During cool weather that means a heating mat will be required.
+If you’re new to seed starting and just want to give it a try with a heat mat this Jump Start Windowsill heat mat and kit contains everything to get you going.
+Most plants germinate best in a temperature range of 65°F to 75°F. During cool weather that means a heating mat will be required.